fialtbit/tvsigscrape/README.md

-# Crypto data collection using the Bitfinex API
+# Crypto signal data collection using the TradeView

 ## Deployment instructions
 These instructions assume you are using a Unix based system (Linux or macOS) running a bash terminal.